arenaxr/arena-py/docs/basic.md

 ```

 ## Define a task
-ARENA-py works by running tasks in an event loop, so we need a main task for out simple program.
+ARENA-py works by running tasks in an event loop, so we need a main task for our sample program.
 ```python
 def main():
 ```